 - copies of any documents to which you will refer e.g., disciplinary procedures, investigation notes, evidence, witness statements, rules or procedures.

 - to appeal if they do not agree with your decision.
+An employee should state the reason for their appeal rather than just disagreeing with the outcome.

 Writing to your PA